Aberdeen Golf and Country Club

 8251 Aberdeen Drive, Boynton Beach, Florida 33472

-Boynton Beach sits along the Intracoastal Waterway on Florida's southeastern coast and is home to Aberdeen Golf and Country Club, a large, all ages community with a handful of 55+ neighborhoods spread across 1,400 acres.
-The community was built by UCD Homes (now Shea Homes) from 1988 to 1990 and has an established feeling.
+Boynton Beach sits along the Intracoastal Waterway on Florida's southeastern coast and is home to Aberdeen Golf and Country Club, a large community with a handful of 55+ neighborhoods spread across 1,400 acres.
+The community was built by UCD Homes (now Shea Homes) from 1988 to 2000 and has an established feeling.

 The more than 2,900 total single family homes, town homes and condominiums sit on quiet, meandering lanes.
 Palm trees, tropical vegetation, lakes and groomed green spaces dot the 19 to 25 contiguous subdivisions ("villages").
 The architecture is primarily Mediterranean, and floor plans range from approximately 1,500 square feet to about 4,000 square feet.
 Nearly all residences back to a canal or have a view of the golf course.
-Oxford Place, Brittany Lakes, Turnberry Isle, Addison Green are the 55+ neighborhoods.
+Addison Green, Brittany Lakes, Oxford Place, Carrington Lake, Lancaster and Fairway Lakes are the 55+ neighborhoods.

-Prices start at less than $100,000 and top out in the mid-$500,000s.
+Prices start at around $100,000 and top out in the low-$600,000s.
 Please verify these prices with a Realtor as they may change.

 The highlight of Aberdeen is its championship, Desmond Muirhead-designed golf course that has been named one of the most challenging courses in Florida.
 The 40,000 square foot clubhouse has casual and formal dining, a full service bar, a 23,000 square foot aquatics and fitness center with three swimming pools, including a serenity pool, and plenty of club events and activities.
 Outside, 15 tennis courts with stadium seating await.